FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/go_sdk/env_conf.md

 ### bcos-c-sdk log configuration

-bcos-c-The sdk requires a log configuration file, as shown in the following example:
+The bcos-c-sdk requires a log configuration file, as shown in the following example:

 ```ini
 [log]